skalenetwork/filestorage-ui/README.md

 ## Codebase: heads up for templating

 - Project uses tailwind class-based styling.. for those not familiar but seasoned with CSS, you can pick pace in ~3h, after that it's intuitive with occasional doc-check.
-For backend devs doing minor template updates, come with a temporary counter-DRY mindset and you'll find less friction.
+For backend devs doing minor template updates, come with a temporary counter-DRY mindset, and you'll find less friction.

+## Learnings from failed sprints

+- There is no stable single solution for embedded arbitrary file viewing, solution lies in identifying media type and using 2-3 libraries.

+Wallet provider DX

+- `wagmi` + `rainbowkit` is a neat choice but `rainbowkit` doesn't yet support many wallets.

+- `wagmi` doesn't easily interoperate with `web3modal`.

 ----